JOR-Coder24/Brazilian_fires_data_analysis/README.md

 Need to download pandas matplotlib & plotly

 This repository contains a Python project that analyses the Brazilian Amazon fire data from 1999 to 2019.
 The dataset includes information on the number of fires in various states across Brazil, along with their geographical locations.
+The data was acquired from Kaggle.

 Dataset
 The dataset used in this project is brazilian_amazon_fires_1999_2019.csv which contains: